-The highlight of Cannes is the lovely sea front palm fringed boulevard.
+The highlight of Cannes is the lovely seafront palm-fringed boulevard.
 You can walk from the eastern end right across the bay and through the old town and marina, making a great evening stroll to watch and be watched.

 When should I go to Cannes?
 July and August are hot and busy, 30?C +.
-It is a great time of year to buy a beach cabanna for 55 euros if you can stomach the cost, or heading up to the communal and public and free beachs to the East of Cannes.
+It is a great time of year to buy a beach cabana for €55 EUR if you can stomach the cost, or head up to the communal and public and free beaches to the East of Cannes.

 This is also the time of year that there is a daily boat service straight to St Tropez in 1 hour and 15 minutes.
-The boat runs through 31 May to October 5th and daily 7th July to 31 August and will whisk you over to the St Tropez bars and markets for the day for 46 euros return.
-There are also options to whiz up to Monaco
+The boat runs from 31 May to October 5th and daily 7th July to 31 August and will whisk you over to the St Tropez bars and markets for the day for €46 EUR return.
+There are also options to whiz up to Monaco.

 June and September – are the best time to visit with balmy weather but not the stifling heat.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.